Alexander Technique explained through the lens of

 Parkinson's disease (PD) is associated with stooped postural alignment, increased postural sway, and reduced mobility.
 Alexander technique (AT) is a mindfulness-based approach to improving posture and mobility by reducing muscular interference while maintaining upward intentions.
 Evidence suggests that AT can reduce disability associated with PD, but a mechanism for this effect has not yet been established.
 In a single-session study, postural instructions consistent with AT decreased postural sway and axial rigidity, and facilitated smooth initiation of stepping and upright postural alignment in people with Parkinson's disease.
 Standard "straighten up" postural instructions tended to produce the opposite effect.
 Mindful movement approaches such as AT may benefit balance and mobility in subjects with PD by acutely facilitating increased upright postural alignment while decreasing rigidity.

-Full link here
+Full pdf here

 The Stallibrass Study